MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/servicenow-catalog-connector.md

 | | sys_user_grmember | Read group membership of users
 | | user_criteria | Read user criteria permissions

 You can **create and assign a role** for the service account you use to connect with Microsoft Search.
 [Learn how to assign role for ServiceNow accounts](https://docs.servicenow.com/bundle/paris-platform-administration/page/administer/users-and-groups/task/t_AssignARoleToAUser.html).
 Read access to the tables can be assigned on the created role.
 To learn about setting read access to table records, see [Securing Table Records](https://developer.servicenow.com/dev.do#!/learn/learning-plans/orlando/new_to_servicenow/app_store_learnv2_securingapps_orlando_creating_and_editing_access_controls).

 >[!NOTE]
-> ServiceNow Catalog Graph Connector can index catalog items and user criteria permissions without advanced scripts.
+> The ServiceNow Catalog connector can index catalog items and user criteria permissions without advanced scripts.
 If a user criteria contains advanced script all the related catalog items will be hidden from search results.

 To authenticate and sync content from ServiceNow, choose **one of three** supported methods:

 - Basic authentication
 - ServiceNow OAuth (recommended)
 - Azure AD OpenID Connect